ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 ![see the imported history](imported_history.png)

-> Have a look at the files you now have in your history.
+> EXERCISE: Have a look at the files you now have in your history.
 Which of the FASTQ files do you think contains the barcode sequences?
+Given the chemistry this study should have, are the barcode/UMI reads the right length (hint: check https://teichlab.github.io/scg_lib_structs/methods_html/10xChromium3.html)

 ## 2. The workflow

 Alevin collapses the steps involved in dealing with dscRNA-seq into a single process, so much of what we'll cover is 'plumbing' of intputs, and interpretation.

-### 1. Genereate a transcriptome index
+### 1. Generate a transcriptome index

 Normally, you would need to generate an index for your transcriptome of interest, containing all sequences likely to be present in your experiment's read data.
 Generating that index is too time-consuming to do as part of this sesssion, so we'll using using one we made earlier.
+But have a look at the fasta format sequences, which are the same as the ones we used to build the index.

 ### 2. Generate a transcript to gene mapping